blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 Throughout this book, I will use Neocities as an example.
 But I'd like to mention a handful of alternatives in case one strikes your fancy.

 - **[Yay.boo](https://yay.boo/):** Silly name, effortless website publishing.
 You just drag and drop a folder, pick a name, and your website is online.
-- **[Glitch](https://glitch.com/):** This is a good option if you want to code everything directly in the browser.
-Build it, then publish.
+- ~~**[Glitch](https://glitch.com/):** This is a good option if you want to code everything directly in the browser.
+Build it, then publish.~~ [Glitch shut down app hosting](https://perma.cc/C5KE-CMZV) in 2025.
+- **[CodePen](https://codepen.io/):** CodePen is the beginner-friendliest alternative to Glitch that I know of.
+The difference is that a Pen is one page as opposed to multiple files that make up an entire website.
+If you opt for CodePen Pro, however, you can access Projects which will let you build a multi-page website in the browser.
 - **[Netlify](https://www.netlify.com/):** More sophisticated, but has a [drag-and-drop-folder-to-publish](https://perma.cc/W3PH-5KRS) feature and gives you more developer-centric features.
   {% endaside %}